Evidence review

 The Desk's read

 Neither route is universally "better."
 Brand-name buys you FDA review and trial-grade certainty; compounded buys you access at a price many patients can actually sustain.
 The wrong move is choosing compounded blind — from an anonymous pharmacy, on price alone.
+If you have decided compounded is the route, the Desk's compounded semaglutide ranking prints what our record does and does not confirm about the product behind every price, and the tirzepatide ranking does the same for the other molecule.
+It also helps to know what a complete compounded price table looks like before you accept a single starting-at figure from anyone: a one-, three- and six-month table with the month-to-month column labeled as such is the shape you want, and it is rarer than it should be.
 Vet the operator first, decide which molecule you want in our semaglutide vs tirzepatide guide, then use the full comparison desk to line up your finalists.
+The trial evidence and labeling behind each of those choices is collected in our research library.

 Frequently asked questions